pantheon-systems/documentation/source/_docs/migrate-manual.md

 You can use either SFTP or Git to import your code.
 If you'd like to retain existing Git History, then please see [Migrating Sites to Pantheon: Preserve Existing Git History](/docs/migrate-preserve-history).

 ### Import Code via SFTP
 Find the **Connection Info** from the Dev environment and use an SFTP client to add your code.
 You'll want to only add plugins, modules, and themes and not overwrite WordPress or Drupal core.
 For more information, see [Developing on Pantheon Directly with SFTP Mode](/docs/sftp/).

 ### Import Code via Git
 Clone the Pantheon site repository and copy your site's plugins, modules and themes, commit, and push.
 Do not overwrite WordPress or Drupal core.
 For more information, see [Starting with Git](/docs/git/).

-If you'd like to retain existing Git History, then please see [Migrating Sites to Pantheon: Preserve Existing Git History](/docs/migrate-preserve-history).
+If you'd like to retain existing Git History, see [Migrating Sites to Pantheon: Preserve Existing Git History](/docs/migrate-preserve-history).

 ## Step 3: Add Database

 Your site's database is a single `.sql` dump that contains the content and active state of the site's configuration.
-If you haven't done so already, you may want to remove data from cache tables to make the `.sql` file much smaller, and your import that much quicker.
+If you haven't done so already, you may want to remove data from cache tables to make the `.sql` file much smaller and your import that much quicker.

 You can use either the Pantheon Dashboard or a MySQL Client to add your site's database.

 ### Import Database using the Pantheon Dashboard

-1. Select the **Dev** environment
+1. Select the **Dev** environment.
-2. Select **Database / Files**
+2. Select **Database / Files**.
-3. Click **Import**
+3. Click **Import**.
 4. In the **MySQL database** field, paste the URL of the `sql` file or upload a local `sql` file, and press **Import**.

 ### Import Database using a MySQL Client